Self-Directed IRA Expert: Horizon Trust BlogJune 8, 2022by Horizon TrustHow Do I Calculate My Required Minimum Distribution?

 What Is the Required Minimum Distribution?

-A required minimum distribution(RMD) is a minimum withdrawal you must make from your traditional IRA, SEP-IRA, SIMPLE IRA, self-directed IRA, or other qualifying retirement plans once you reach a specific age.
+A required minimum distribution(RMD) is a minimum withdrawal you’re required to take from your Traditional SEP, SIMPLE, self-directed, or standard IRA once you reach 73.
 RMD requirements are set by the Internal Revenue Service (IRS) and are based on the age of retirement account holders.

-RMDs are considered taxable income and withdrawals should be included during the appropriate tax year.
-However, if your retirement funds were already taxed, as for Roth IRA funds, withdrawals are not included as part of your annual taxable income.
+RMDs are considered taxable income, and withdrawals should be included during the appropriate tax year using Form 1099-R. However, if your retirement funds were already taxed, such as in a Roth IRA, withdrawals are not included as part of your annual taxable income.

 How to Calculate Required Minimum Distribution?